connervieira/HomeIndex/DOCUMENTATION.md

     - Example: `http://localhost/homeindex/`

+## Authentication

+In order to fully use Home Index, you'll need an authentication system.
+Home Index is compatible with V0LT DropAuth.

 ## Configuration

 1. From the main page of Home Index, press the 'Tools' button at the top of the page.